Professional experience or positions

 Published work: Evidence-based peer reviewed case analysis chapter on nutrition for Endometriosis, thyroid and hormone health featured in 'Case Studies in Personalized Nutrition (Personalized Nutrition and Lifestyle Medicine for Healthcare Practitioners)':

-Clinical & Education Manager at Wild Nutrition, where she advises members of the public, nutrition practitioners and medical professionals on women’s, men’s and family health and supplementation.
+Head of Nutrition at Wild Nutrition, where she advises members of the public, nutrition practitioners and medical professionals on women’s, men’s and family health and supplementation.

 Regularly attends CPD (continuing professional development) lectures and seminars on nutrition, functional medicine and botanicals in order to keep up to date with research, practical applications and, most importantly, safe practice.